RubixDev/Inventorio/README.md

 #### Trident Loyalty Check
 This option prevents you from throwing a Trident without Loyalty.

+#### "Use Item" Applies To Offhand
+The original idea was to bind each hand to its own dedicated button, but some people found it confusing, and this option restores the vanilla behavior of vanilla "Use Item", while "Use Utility" applies only to the Utility Belt / Offhand.

+#### Skip Empty Utility Slots
+By default, scrolling and displaying the Utility Belt skips the empty slots, but you can set this behavior to false.
+There's also a keybind (not bound by default) that allows to scroll to the first empty Utility Belt slot.

+#### Rebind Scroll Wheel to the Utility Belt
+You can rebind the Scroll Wheel to scroll through the Utility Belt, while using the number keys to chose from the Hotbar slots.

 #### Swapped Hands
 This option allows to assign the vanilla Hotbar to your Offhand, and the Utility Belt to your Main Hand.